Healthe-Matters Logo

 By Dr. Manus Claw, TNT

-If there’s one thing I’ve learned in my life as a Doctor of Pyrotechnics and Patriotics, it’s that a well-planned Fourth of July firework display can be a source of great fun for the whole family.
+If there’s one thing I’ve learned in my life as a Doctor of Pyrotechnics and Patriotics, it’s that a well-planned 4th of July firework display can be a source of great fun for the whole family.

 If there’s another thing I’ve learned, it’s that thumbs are a precious commodity.